Start Your Business With the Vehicle of Your Choice!

 - More home time

-- Certain loads are only available for hotshot drivers
+- Certain loads are only available for smaller vehicles

-Becoming a hotshot trucker is much like starting your own trucking company.
-If you’re thinking about hauling hotshot loads, here are a few starting steps:
+No matter what piece of equipment you chose, it is much like starting your own trucking company.
+If you’re thinking about hauling expedited loads with a hotshot, box truck or sprinter van, here are a few starting steps:

 - Purchase the equipment.
 What you need to get depends on what, where, and how much you want to haul.
 Most hotshot truckers get a dually so they can haul bigger loads.
-The piece of equiment that has the greatest impact in what you can haul is your trailer.
-You’ll want to do your research so you pick the right type of trailer for the kinds of loads you plan on hauling.
+The piece of equipment that has the greatest impact in what you can haul is your trailer.
+You’ll want to do your research, so you pick the right type of equipment for the kinds of loads you plan on hauling.
 Unlike other owner operators, you’re not purchasing a semi-truck, which makes the starting cost much lower.

 - Get your operating authority.
-Like owner operators, hotshot truckers need to get their operating authority to haul commercially.
+Like owner operators, hotshot truckers, box trucks, sprinter vans and expeditors need to get their operating authority to haul commercially.
 The coaches at Motor Carrier HQ can take care of all the paperwork for you, so you can have peace of mind knowing your company is registered properly.

 - Start hauling.
 Once you’ve finished all the paperwork, it’s time to start finding loads!
-There are a number of loads available just for hotshot truckers, and there are many resources you can use to find them.
+There are a number of loads available just for smaller set ups, and there are many resources you can use to find them.

 HOW CAN Motor Carrier HQ HELP?

-No matter if you’re a trucker who wants to become an owner operator or you’re new to the industry and want to become a hotshot trucker, Motor Carrier HQ can help get your new business on the road.
+No matter what type of equipment you choose, if you want to become an owner operator of a semi-truck, box truck, sprinter ban, hotshot or mix and match your equipment under one authority, Motor Carrier HQ can help get your new business on the road.
 We can take care of all the paperwork for you and help you keep your company up-to-date with most of the regulations set by the FMCSA, so you can keep hauling loads.